Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Result

-Table \ref{tbl:CP} presents the median and range of the coverage probability (CP) of each parameter of interest for the Jenss-Bayley LCSM and its reduced model.
-Overall, the full model performed well regarding empirical coverage as the median values of coverage probabilities of all parameters except for $\mu_{\eta_{2}}$ (i.e., the mean of the vertical distance between two intercepts) were near $0.95$.
-The unsatisfied coverage probability for $\mu_{\eta_{2}}$ was due to underestimated standard errors.
+Table \ref{tbl:CP} presents the median and range of the CP of each parameter of interest for the proposed Jenss-Bayley LCSM and its reduced model.
+Overall, the full model performed well regarding empirical coverage as the median values of CPs of all parameters were near $0.95$, except for $\mu_{\eta_{2}}$ (i.e., the mean of the vertical distance between the two intercepts).
+One possible reason for the unsatisfied CP of $\mu_{\eta_{2}}$ is the underestimated SE.